 Learn how to draw Rudolph the Red-Nosed Reindeer with this easy step by step tutorial.
-His cute face is pretty easy to draw!
+His cute shapes have all been simplified.

 Rudolph the Red-Nosed Reindeer is a 1964 Christmas stop motion animated television special that first aired Sunday, December 6, 1964.
 It has since been telecast every year, making it the longest continuously running Christmas TV special.

-If your students are just learning how to draw, I’d have them concentrate of getting all the shapes just where they want them.
+If your students are just learning how to draw, have them concentrate of getting all the shapes just where they want them.
 Older ones though, might have fun adding shadows along the edges of his brown body.
 Using extra pressure with their crayons will do the trick.
-Oh, and the same could be done with the trees, so that Rudolph almost has the same dimensional look as he did in his debut!
+Oh, and the same could be done with the trees, so that Rudolph almost has the same dimensional look as he did in his debut so long ago.

-- How to Draw Rudolph (click to download a PDF)
+- How to Draw Rudolph (click to open a PDF)

 - Drawing paper